DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 It still took me a couple of minutes to figure out what was wrong since this is a really rare situation to get yourself in while using Node.
-Node.js **permits** circular depencencies and it's rare to get into problems but you should still be very careful.
+Node.js **permits** circular dependencies and it's rare to get into problems but you should still be very careful.
 Circular dependencies are also an indicator that you possibly have a design problem, so take a closer look at your code.